Evidence for Limited Metacognition in LLMs: Discussion

 The Second Chance Game paradigm offers a complementary perspective.
 If an LLM can assess its confidence in being able to answer a question correctly before it answers it, that does not entail awareness of which answer it will actually give.
 One might make an analogy to the ``tip-of-the-tongue'' phenomenon in humans, where we feel (usually correctly) that we know the word that we want, but we can’t bring it to mind.
 And indeed the pattern of metacognitive success across models looks rather different on our self-modeling test.
 To our knowledge, self-modeling ability without specific fine-tuning has not previously been reported in LLMs, yet here several LLMs show performance that is difficult to explain without such an ability.
 Still, given that they seem to have access to such an internal model, it’s notable that they don't show more of an effect of it, at best only changing their answers half as much as they should.
 Introspectively, the only reason not to change one’s answer if one can self-simulate is if the results of the simulation are ambiguous (i.e., one isn't sure what answer one would give), and in that case one would only not change by chance (so in the multiple-choice format one would change 75\% of the time).
 Not only are all the LLMs much below that rate, their uncertainty about their answers (in the form of entropy over the answer options during the baseline test) is in all cases a \textit{positive} predictor of change; they seem at the least to be simulating in a different way from humans.
 Speculating, as with the lack of advantage for factual knowledge in metacognition, the relatively poor performance in the self-modeling task may relate to the fact that LLMs don’t have the equivalent of the hippocampus, which in mammals subserves both the explicit recollection of facts and the ability to simulate one’s own behavior \citep{brown2016prospective}.

+\textbf{Limitations and future research}.
+While we have taken considerable pains to control for surface confounds and presented evidence that these paradigms elicit less reliance on them than alternatives, it is difficult to be certain that they have been completely eliminated.
+It is possible that some models may have been trained specifically to know that they are bad or good at certain types of questions, and rely on this knowledge rather that introspection during the Delegate Game.
+However, the fact that models from a variety of proprietary and open-source families succeed at the task suggests that post-training regimens are not the whole story, as does the fact that models can succeed just as well with the obscure factual questions they are unlikely to have been trained to prepare for.
+It is conceivable that the generation of potential answers in competition with the delegation token in the Delegate Game affords a mechanistic way for models' activations to bias delegation decisions without introspection; however, as we show in Appendix \ref{app_dec_only_dg}, models can succeed even in a variation of the Game in which only an Answer/Delegate decision token is generated.
 Our findings would be enhanced by interpretability analyses, to identify the internal activations corresponding to the confidence signal that we infer is being used (\citet{ji2025language} offers evidence that such may be found) and the mechanisms underlying the self-modeling behavior.
 In future work, it would be desirable to run comparable studies in humans, to verify the hypothesized metacognitive advantage for facts, and to establish a performance benchmark for self-modeling.
 In that vein, it will also be informative to track both of these self-awareness metrics over time, to see if LLMs continue to become increasingly self-aware, whether due to scale alone, specialized training regimens, or architectural enhancements.
 Our approach may also be extended to testing other components of self-awareness, such as persistent, untrained goals and a consistent identity.